We Are a Culture

 The NOVA Board Game Group is based in northern Virginia.
 We are a small group of passionate board game enthusiasts that believe in creating and sustaining unique game experiences with an identified culture.
 We believe every game experience should be three things: safe, positive, and friendly.
 Our culture is defined by a specific etiquette.
 The rules and expectations outlined on our website are non-negotiable.
 They define who we are and what we believe in.
-Some of our game-specific sessions are private and require an online reservation to get a seat at the table.
-Some of our events are open to the public with no reservation required.
-For either our private or public game sessions, everyone operates from the same set of specific rules and expectations.
+Our group offers public and private events.
+Public events are hosted at local libraries.
+Private events are hosted at a member’s home and requires a seat reservation.
+For either our public or private game sessions, everyone operates from the same set of specific rules and expectations.

 We are not interested in becoming the largest board game group in the area.
 We are interested in becoming the safest group in the area.
 We care more about the environment we foster and we protect that environment.
 That’s how we are different from the other groups in the area.
 Though we are certainly competitive by nature, we value the social experience of gaming over the drive to win.